Gameday inactives, injuries and weather: Week 15

 Pittsburgh

 Lineup notes: RB James Conner (quadriceps) was out Thursday and limited Friday.
-That’s a good sign for his status Monday night.
-He’ll receive an update after Saturday’s practice.
+He also was limited Saturday and has drawn a questionable tag.

 Cincinnati